cockroachdb/docs/v22.1/security-reference/authentication.md

 ---
-title: Authentication
+title: SQL Client Authentication
-summary: An overview of Cluster Authentication Configuration capabilities and interface syntax
+summary: An overview of CockroachDB SQL client authentication Configuration capabilities and interface syntax
 toc: true
 docs_area: reference.security
 ---

+This page provides an overview of authentication between CockroachDB clusters and clients, which includes the CockroachDB CLI client and [various supported drivers and ORMs](../{{site.versions["stable"]}}/install-client-drivers.html).

+For information about connecting to the {{ site.data.products.db }} console, see [Authenticating to CockroachDB Cloud](../../cockroachcloud/authentication.html).

 CockroachDB allows fine-grained configuration of which database connect attempts it allows to proceed to the authentication stage, and which authentication methods it will accept, based on: